ashwinm-oo7/MauryaClothing/README.md

 - **Components**:
   - `ProductList`: Renders the list of products available in the store.

-### 13. PunctureRepair.js
-- **Purpose**: Allows customers to request puncture repair services.
-- **Components**:
-  - `PunctureRepair`: Renders a form for customers to request puncture repair services.
-- **Functionality**:
-  - Captures customer's live location using geolocation API.
-  - Sends repair request to the nearest service center.
-  - Confirmation message with estimated arrival time.

-### 14. PunctureRepairList.js
-- **Purpose**: Allows admin users to view the list of puncture repair requests.
-- **Components**:
-  - `PunctureRepairList`: Renders the list of puncture repair requests.
-- **Functionality**:
-  - Access restricted to admin users only.
-  - Displays detailed information about each repair request.
-  - Admins can track the status of repair requests and take necessary actions.

 ## Instant Service with Live Location

-- **Puncture Repair Service**:
-  - Enables customers to request puncture repair services.
-  - Captures customer's live location using geolocation API.
-  - Sends repair request to the nearest service center.
-  - Confirmation message with estimated arrival time.

-- **Live Location Tracking**:
-  - Provides real-time tracking of service vehicles.
-  - Accessible to both customers and service center staff.
-  - Service vehicles equipped with GPS trackers.
-  - Updates vehicle locations in real-time on the map.
 ## Product Management by Vendors

 - **Product Creation**: